By Dekel Taliaz

 With the availability of data today, we can also have much greater impact and influence on the complete breadth of clinical research, such as genetic, epidemiological, diagnostic, quality of life and prevention studies!
 The advent of real-world data enables us to approach these latter studies in a whole new way.

 We can now design research, which involves tens of thousands of patients who are almost instantly recruited by technological means like the Apple ResearchKit.
-We can expand our initial, specific, focussed question with many additional questions that are constantly fine-tuned and optimized as we collect ongoing data.
+We can expand our initial, specific, focused question with many additional questions that are constantly fine-tuned and optimized as we collect ongoing data.
 And we can do this all in an uncontrolled, real-life setting at much less cost than ever before!

 Yet, this is not all.
 We can also use the already accumulating genetic, clinical, demographic and social data from previously conducted clinical trials, and from additional available data sources.
-The challenge now is how do we analyse and make sense of this ever-expanding amount of new information to reveal intelligent findings.
+The challenge now is how do we analyze and make sense of this ever-expanding amount of new information to reveal intelligent findings.
 This is where AI can help us truly leverage the value of real-world data in clinical research!

 So what do I mean?